Apartment, Accommodation & Rooms in Venice

 architecture.
 Also worth a visit is the Venetian Arsenal

 , located to the east of St Mark’s Square.
 Built in the 1100’s, this complex network of shipyards is now a quiet and open space to walk around in.

 Getting around Venice

 Venice Marco Polo Airport

 is located on Italy’s mainland.
 All major airlines fly to the airport and it is located 7km from the city.
 You can choose to get to Venice by either land or sea.
 AirportLink

 is a boat service connecting the airport with Venice.
 Private water taxis are also available.
 A cheaper way to reach the city is to take a bus.
 The buses run every quarter of an hour and take 22 minutes to reach the city.
 There is also a train operating between the airport and the city.
-Venice is small enough to walk around on foot and you can go from one end of the city to the other in under an hour.
+Venice is small enough to walk around on foot and you can go from one end of the city to the other in under an hour - ideal for when you're staying in a holiday apartment in the city!
 As it is no allowed to drive in Venice, it is a real pleasure to walk the streets.
 If you would like to quickly get around the city water buses (vaporetti) are the best option.
 Tickets are available from newsagents and tobacconists.
 For tourists it is best to get an unlimited travel ticket or Venice Card

 .
 These entitle you to travel on any water bus as and when you please giving you the freedom of the city.